 Sounds refreshing, right?
 Kyle gifted me a copy of Issue No. 3 and I have to say, I’m impressed.

 The Regeneration Magazine is printed on recycled paper and trees are planted for every magazine purchased.
-Issue No. 3 has notable interviews with famous creators such as Orsola De Castro, as well as recognized brands like Zero Waste Daniel and United By Blue.
+Issue No. 3 has notable interviews with famous creators such as Orsola De Castro, as well as recognized brands like Zero Waste Daniel.

 The content is consistently creative as the articles are solution focused and articulate.
 Great work Kyle.